Jean Grey: House of X / Dawn of X

 The adult Jean returns to using her original Marvel Girl codename and wears her second green-and-yellow Marvel Girl costume.
 She is sent as part of a strike team to outer space to stop a satellite near the sun from being used as a Sentinel factory.
 Sentinels crush Jean's escape pod and she dies, but is resurrected into a cloned body.
 She is also a member of the Quiet Council, Krakoa's provisional government.
 Following the events of House of X, Jean briefly joins the Krakoan incarnation of X-Force, before resigning in protest of Beast's actions in Terra Verde.

-Following through the tournament for the new host of the Phoenix Force, the Phoenix chose Maya Lopez, the hero known as Echo.
-As Maya, Jean Grey called out to her from Krakoa with a word of advice.
-After Maya took on the Phoenix Force, Jean ordered Wolverine to leave her alone and return home, as he said he would kill anyone who took on the Phoenix Force.
-She then reached out to Maya as she flew off, and told the young woman not to go on this journey alone as the Phoenix prefers loners and isolated figures it can better influence to carry out its own agenda.
-Jean also told Maya if she wants to keep her soul as the new Phoenix, she has to make the Phoenix her own.
+When the Phoenix Force selects Maya Lopez, also known as Echo, to be its new host, Jean cautions her to maintain connections with other people to prevent it from overwhelming her.

 Powers and abilities

 Jean Grey is an Omega-level mutant, and at her highest and strongest potential was fully merged with the Phoenix Force and with it was able to defeat even Galactus.